 What is a Medical Device?

-“Medical device” means any instrument, apparatus, implement, machine, appliance, implant, in vitro reagent or calibrator, software, material or other similar or related article that is intended by its manufacturer to be used, whether alone or in combination, for humans for one or more of the specific purposes of
+(a) means any instrument, apparatus, implement, machine, appliance, implant, reagent for in vitro use, software, material or other similar or related article that is intended by its manufacturer to be used, whether alone or in combination, for humans for one or more of the specific purposes of--

-(b) diagnosis, monitoring, treatment, alleviation of or compensation for an injury;
+(ii) diagnosis, monitoring, treatment or alleviation of, or compensation for, an injury;

-(c) investigation, replacement, modification, or support of the anatomy or of a physiological process;
+(iii) investigation, replacement, modification, or support of the anatomy or of a physiological process, mainly for medical purposes;

 (vii) providing information by means of in vitro examination of specimens derived from the human body, for medical or diagnostic purposes,

-and which does not achieve its primary intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its intended function by such means.
+and which does not achieve its primary intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its intended function by such means; and

 What is not a Medical Device?